w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 ### Becoming a Polkadot Technical Fellowship Member

 Currently, the only way to become a fellowship member is through a referenda.
-An existing member can submit a referendum with the preimage of a batch call that has `fellowshipCollective.addMember` and `fellowshipCollective.promoteMember` on "2/Proficients" track.
+To get added as a member of "Rank 1", an existing member of the fellowship needs to submit a referendum with the preimage of a batch call that has `fellowshipCollective.addMember` and `fellowshipCollective.promoteMember` on "2/Proficients" track.
 On Polkadot-JS UI for Polkadot Collectives, navigate to Governance > Fellowship > Referenda and click on "Add Preimage".
+This preimage can be submitted by anyone.

 ![fellowship-add-promote-member-preimage](../assets/fellowship-add-member-preimage.png)